 Work in a community agency related to the field of family development.

 5095.
-Special Topics in Human Development and Family Studies
+Special Topics in Human Development and Family Sciences

 (Formerly offered as HDFS 5002.)
 Variable (1-3) credits.
-Prerequisite: Open only to Human Development and Family Studies graduate students, others with consent.
+Prerequisite: Open only to Human Development and Family Sciences graduate students, others with consent.
 With a change of topic, students may enroll up to four times for a maximum of 12 credits.

-In-depth investigation of a recent issue of human development and family studies.
+In-depth investigation of a recent issue in human development and family sciences.

 5098.
-Current Issues in Human Development and Family Studies
+Current Issues in Human Development and Family Sciences

 (Formerly offered as HDFS 5007.)
 Variable (1-3) credits.
 Prerequisite: Instructor consent.
 May be repeated for a maximum of 12 credits with a change of topic.

-Focused presentation and discussion of an aspect of theory or methods related to advancing the field of human development and family studies.5101.
+Focused presentation and discussion of an aspect of theory or methods related to advancing the field of human development and family sciences.

+5099.
+Independent Study

+Variable (1-6) credits.
+Prerequisite: Instructor consent.
+May be repeated for a maximum of 48 credits.

+Advanced study for qualified students who present suitable projects for intensive, independent investigation in human development and family sciences.

+5101.
 Infant and Toddler Development

 Three credits.
 Prerequisite: Instructor consent.